What are impacted wisdom teeth?

 How much does wisdom teeth extraction cost?

-The best way to receive an accurate estimate of you or your child’s wisdom teeth extraction cost at our Pocatello, Blackfoot, and Preston area offices is to schedule a consultation with Dr. Baker or Dr. Jepsen.
+The best way to receive an accurate estimate of you or your child’s wisdom teeth extraction cost at our Pocatello and Blackfoot offices is to schedule a consultation with Dr. Baker or Dr. Jepsen.
 During this first visit, you and your oral surgeon will collaborate to create a treatment plan, and your cost estimate will be determined at this time.

 How do I prevent my wisdom teeth from becoming impacted?